How Do You Find The Length Of A Rectangular Prism

 3. Simplify the equation: l = √(0)

-4. Therefore, the length of the rectangular prism is 0 cm.
+4. Which means, the length of the rectangular prism is 0 cm.
 This indicates an error in the given values; a space diagonal can't be shorter than any of the dimensions.
 This illustrates the importance of checking the plausibility of the input data.

 This example highlights the importance of verifying the given data.
 Inconsistent values will result in unrealistic or impossible solutions.